 You may not be able to add young drivers to certain types of cars and there will be an additional fee, but our friendly agents will be able to advise you on this.

-If your son or daughter needs to practise in your car while they are learning to drive, take a look at our flexible Learner Driver Insurance.
+If your son or daughter needs to practise in your car while they are learning to drive, take a look at Veygo by Admiral's flexible Learner Driver Insurance.
 The comprehensive, short-term cover can be added onto the main insurance policy of a parent or family member's car.

 It protects the provisional licence holder while they learn to drive in the car and the owner's No Claims Bonus won't be affected if they need to make a claim.
-You can add them for seven, 30, 60 or 90 days.
+You can add them from two hours to 90 days.

 What happens if one of my named drivers crashes my car?